Terry's Love for Motorbikes

 Solitary men can often be united and find a common ground when they have a motorbike in front of them to compare notes about and bond over.

 The Distinguished Gentlemen’s Ride is a great example of this.
 A yearly event held on the same day across the world, it offers men (and women) the opportunity to come together, dress up, and show their love for motorbikes.
 Terry has long thought of opening a motorbike café.
-A place where riders can come together to chat, hang out, and make friends, where there is no pressure to be anything else or to try to impress.
+A place where riders can come together to chat, hang out, and make friends, with no pressure to be anything else or to try to impress.